- Lauren Abramo

 - Xu Xi

-Xu Xi許素細 is the author of nine books of fiction and essays.
-Her most recent titles are Access: Thirteen Tales (2011), the novel Habit of a Foreign Sky (2010), which was a finalist for the inaugural Man Asian Literary Prize, and an essay collection, Evanescent Isles (2008).
-She is also editor or co-editor of three anthologies of Hong Kong writing in English; a fourth anthology of new Hong Kong short stories, The Queen of Statue Square & Other Stories, co-edited with Marshall Moore, is forthcoming from CCC Press, Nottingham, UK.
+XU XI 許素細 www.xuxiwriter.com is the author of nine books of fiction and essays.
+The most recent titles are Access Thirteen Tales (2011), the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize and an essay collection, Evanescent Isles (2008).
+She is also editor or co-editor of four anthologies of Hong Kong writing in English, most recently, The Queen of Statue Square: New Short Fiction from Hong Kong, co-edited with Marshall Moore (September, 2014).
+A new novel-in-manuscript, That Man in Our Lives is currently represented by the literary agency Harold Matson.

-Recent and forthcoming fiction, essays and critical work appear or will appear in the journals Ploughshares, Four Quarters Magazine (India), The Letters Project (Univ. of Nottingham, UK), Silk Road, Ninth Letter, Kenyon Review, Fleur des Lettres (Chinese translation, Hong Kong), Toad Suck Review, Writing & Pedagogy (UK), as well as in several anthologies, including All About Skin (Univ. of Wisconsin Press), APA Arts Anthology (AAWW, New York), The Bedford Introduction to Literature (St. Martin’s, New York), Still (Negative Press, UK), and Understanding the Essay (Broadview Press, Canada).
+Recent & forthcoming fiction, essays & critical work appear in the journals The Bellingham Review, The Iowa Review, Water-Stone Review, Lake Effect, Your Impossible Voice, AALR, Kweili Journal, Drunken Boat, Guernica Daily, Ploughshares, Text (Australia), Four Quarters Magazine (India), The Letters Project (Univ. of Nottingham, UK), Silk Road, Ninth Letter, Kenyon Review, 字花Fleur des Lettres (Chinese translation, Hong Kong), Toad Suck Review, Writing & Pedagogy (UK), as well as in several anthologies, including, All About Skin (Univ. of Wisconsin Press), Local/Express: Asian American Arts Community in 90’s NYC (AALR Asian American Literary Review), Creativity & Discovery in the University Writing Class: A Teacher’s Guide (Equinox, UK-US), The Bedford Introduction to Literature (Bedford/St. Martin’s, New York), Still (Negative Press, UK), Understanding the Essay (Broadview Press, Canada).

-A Chinese Indonesian native of Hong Kong, Xu Xi long inhabited the flight path connecting New York, Hong Kong and the South Island of New Zealand, until her mother’s Alzheimer’s ended those peregrinations; her mother is 93 in the moderate to severe stage.
-From 2002-12 she was on faculty for the MFA in Writing at Vermont College of Fine Arts, where she was elected and served as faculty chair from 2009-12.
-She is currently Writer-in-Residence at City University of Hong Kong’s Department of English, where she established and directs Asia’s first international low-residency MFA in creative writing that also focuses on writing of, from, and out of Asia.Website
+A transnational “third culture” writer, she long inhabited the flight path connecting New York, Hong Kong and the South Island of New Zealand, until her mother’s Alzheimer’s ended those peregrinations.
+From 2002-12 she was on the MFA in Writing faculty at Vermont College of Fine Arts, where she was elected and served as faculty chair from 2009-12.
+She is currently Writer-in-Residence at City University of Hong Kong’s Department of English and directs Asia’s first low-residency MFA in creative writing, a program she helped the university establish in 2010.
+In 2016, she will be Distinguished Writer-in-Residence at the Virginia G Piper Center for Creative Writing, Arizona State University in Tempe.Website

 - G. Pascal Zachary